How to lose or gain weight using BMR & TDEE (Calculator)

 Updated: Mar 29

 To understand this, we first need to understand 2 concepts

-If an individual is trying to lose weight, calculating their BMR can help in establishing how many calories individual exactly need to consume each day.
+If an individual is trying to lose weight, calculating their BMR can help in establishing how many calories an individual exactly needs to consume each day.

 How to calculate your BMR?

-There are different ways and equations to calculate BMR, like Mifflin-St Jeor or Harris- Benedict.
-Below details show you how to exactly calculate the BMR using different equation.
+There are different ways and equations to calculate BMR, like Mifflin-St Jeor or Harris-Benedict.
+Below details show you how to exactly calculate the BMR using different equations.
 There's also an easier way by using Smart Scale as below.

 Mifflin-St Jeor Equation according to National Library Of Medicine.
 Analysis of Predictive Equations for Estimating Resting Energy Expenditure in a Large Cohort of Morbidly Obese Patients - PMC (nih.gov)